Gilad Golani

 Top Data Breaches in Hospitals in 2024: A Year of Costly Cyber Incidents

-The year 2024 has seen a series of high-profile data breaches in the healthcare sector, exposing critical vulnerabilities and emphasizing the urgent need for stronger cybersecurity measures.
+In 2024, there have been a series of high-profile data breaches in the healthcare sector, exposing critical vulnerabilities and emphasizing the urgent need for stronger cybersecurity measures in 2025 and beyond.
 Among the most significant incidents was the breach at Change Healthcare, Inc., which resulted in the exposure of 100 million records.
 As one of the largest healthcare data breaches in history, this event highlighted the challenges of securing patient data at scale and the immense risks posed by hacking incidents.
 Similarly, HealthEquity, Inc. suffered a breach impacting 4.3 million individuals, highlighting the vulnerabilities associated with healthcare business associates who manage data for multiple organizations.
 Finally, Concentra Health Services, Inc. experienced a breach that compromised nearly 4 million patient records, raising critical concerns about the adequacy of cybersecurity defenses in healthcare facilities.
 These incidents have significantly impacted patients and providers alike, highlighting the urgent need for robust cybersecurity measures and stricter regulations to protect sensitive data.

 New York’s New Cybersecurity Reporting Requirements for Hospitals